aroemers/crustimoney/README.md

        nil        (collect first)}))
 ```

-If the parse result is not a success, the `transform` returns it as is.
+If the parse result is not a success, the `transform` returns the result as is.
-Otherwise it applies the transformation functions.

-The `coerce` macro creates such a transformer, by applying a function to the node's matched text.
+The `coerce` macro creates a transformer, by applying a function to the node's matched text.
 Instead of a function, `coerce` can also take a binding vector and a body.
 So the `:number` transformation above could be written as `(coerce [s] (parse-long s))`.
 It could also be written without the macro as `(fn [node text] (parse-long (success->text node text)))`.

-The `collect` macro creates a transformation function, by applying a function to the node's children, as seen with the `nil` (root node) transformer above.
+The `collect` macro also creates a transformation function, by applying a function to the node's children, as seen with the `nil` (root node) transformer above.
 Instead of a function, `collect` can also take a binding vector and a body, as seen with the `:operation` transformer.

 ## Experimental combinators